-January typically means fresh resolutions and goals for the New Year.
+During the first few weeks of the year, many Americans are typically focused on establishing their goals and resolutions.
 Whether it’s weight loss, a new hobby, changing careers, or simply saving more money, writing it down can mean the difference between achieving your goals and not achieving your goals.
 In fact, experts agree that by establishing a plan and writing down your goals, you’re more likely to achieve them.
 If you’re like many of us, saving money and establishing a long-term savings plan may be at the top of your to-do list.
 According to a NerdWallet survey (2018), over 84% of Americans make financial resolutions for the New Year but, sadly, over 50% who made them in 2018 failed to achieve their monetary goals.
 We want to help you stick to them, so let’s get started.

 The first part of any financial plan must start by telling your money where to go.
 If you simply deposit it, forget it, and spend it, then you’ll likely be left wondering at the end of the month where it all went.
 This means, you must make a budget and, yes, stick to it.

 You’ve probably heard about a variety of budgeting methods available.
 The budget we’d like to discuss to help get you started is a zero-based budget.
 This means, you simply account for every dollar of your money each month, down to the very last penny.

 - Gather all of your information, including bills, receipts, and banking statements.

 - Make a list of all of your income sources.
 Don’t forget to include any side income, freelance work, overtime pay, child support, or any additional revenue you may receive each month.